TOGETHER WE ARE CHANGING THE WORLD - JOIN US TODAY

 Join us at Langford lakes for inspiring art, films, music, talks and wonderful company

-The Climate Film Festival will be supporting Sustainable Fashion Week and the Wardrobe Collective Classic Clothes Swap 7-9pm in Frome Town Hall on the 27th September
+The Climate Film Festival supported the Sustainable Fashion Week and the Wardrobe Collective Classic Clothes Swap 7-9pm in Frome Town Hall on the 27th September

 FOR OTHER EVENTS SUPPORTED IN 2025 PLEASE GO TO THE EVENTS SUPPORTED PAGE.....